Shakeel Begg: Libel case - court rules him an Islamic Extremist

 The case has been cited in legal textbooks.

 A March 2017 Henry Jackson Society report examined how Begg had established himself as an influential figure within numerous public bodies and groups, even after the court ruling that he was an Islamic extremist.
 That month, the Citizens UK charity reported itself to the Charity Commission because it had promoted Begg after the court ruling, in breach of the duty of a charity not to promote extremism.

 Preaching and teaching

 In 2009 Begg preached a sermon, "Neo-Salafi Movement: Is it Obligatory (Fard) to call one's self a Salafi?", which prompted criticism from some Muslim quarters.
 That year he spoke at a "Heroes of Islam" event supporting Aafia Siddiqui, who had been convicted on two counts of attempted murder.
 In 2014, Begg wrote about life as an imam in the United Kingdom.
 The following year, he spoke at the "Citizens Not Subjects" CAGE event and co-signed a letter to the House of Lords concerning a counter-terrorism and security bill.

-In November 2018, activists of the Labour Party were condemned for inviting Begg, as a known extremist preacher, to an anti-racism rally.